maybeanerd/celeryband/README.md

 It is built to be selfhosted by anyone, but you can also reach out if you e.g. don't have people skilled in hosting software within your group or company.
 We might be able to add a new instance for you on the *.celery.band domain hosted in Germany.

-There's a public, official test instance for you to try it out on https://test.celery.band/ which allows signups from gmail address.
+There's a public, official test instance for you to try it out on https://test.celery.band/ which allows signups from gmail addresses.

 # Features